CSCfi/csc-user-guide/GETTING_STARTED.md

 ![KeePass 2 Auto-type](docs/img/windows/keepass_auto-type.png)

 After clicking "OK", the entry is added to your database.
 Remember to select _File -> Save_ to save the changes to disk.

+It is important to have a backup copy of the database file (`.kdbx`)!
+The recommendation is to have one backup copy on a separate device (such as an external hard drive) and another off-premises (like a cloud file storage).
+Although, if the _only_ thing you have in the database is the passphrase and something goes wrong, you can just start over (see the note at [Adding an SSH key to your GitHub account](#adding-an-ssh-key-to-your-github-account)).

 ###### Generating an SSH key